-Dr. McDonald currently serves as the Curriculum and Course Development Coordinator in the MS in Clinical Mental Health Counseling Program, where she supports curriculum development and revision, supervises faculty, and supports the School of Counseling.
+Dr. McDonald currently serves as the Director of Skills Training and Curriculum in the School of counseling, where she supports skill development, curriculum development and revision, supervises faculty, and supports the School of Counseling.

 PhD, The Pennsylvania State University (Penn State) - State College, PA United States

 American Red Cross, Team Member: Disaster Action Team volunteer

 Awards / Honors

 "Emerging Leader" award recipient, Association for Counselor Education and Supervision, 2007